 The browser or device you are using is out of date.
 It has known security flaws and a limited feature set.
 You will not see all the features of some websites.
 Please update your browser.
 A list of the most popular browsers can be found below.

-Four issues are at the core of international concerns over Tehran's nuclear activities:
+Although a number of additional matters delayed the achievement of a deal at the eleventh hour, four key issues were at the core of international concerns over Tehran's nuclear activities:

 Concern 1: Uranium enrichment